 - 120 credits from courses at the 1100 level or higher.

-- 18 credits of breadth electives (see Electives below) including:
+- 18 credits of breadth electives (see Electives below) including at least 3 credits from a course at the 3000 level or higher.
+These must include:

 - at least 12 credits from courses that are offered outside the Faculty of Science & Horticulture; and